 GRE Admission Process

+The GRE Admission procedure is very straightforward.
 Let’s begin with the process of applying to Universities.
 First of all, it is very important to shortlist the Universities and programs of your preference as mentioned above.
 Once you have a list of the universities you are looking to apply to, conduct thorough research on the procedure of applying, make note of important deadlines and of necessary documents to be submitted.

 Second, start compiling these documents.
 Most Universities will expect you to have the following: